-Energy storage technologies differ in the forms of energy they take up and afterwards feed back into the energy system.
-Their design and mode of operation, storage duration, and capacity also vary greatly depending on the individual unit.
+The market for energy storage technologies knows a large number of different technical approaches.
+These are typically classified according to the form of energy they provide: electrical, thermal, and chemical systems.
+But energy storages may also differ in which form of energy they feed back into the energy system.
+Design, mode of operation, storage duration, and capacity also vary greatly depending on the individual unit.